lhypds/pico-hid/README.md

 ----------

 Scan the local network, and find the Pico board IP.
+Send POST request to the board IP, port 8080.

+* Keyboard

-Send POST request to the board IP, port 8080, with raw text: `keycode=your_key_code` to trigger key input.
+Send with raw text: `keycode=your_key_code` to trigger key input.

 Keycode support:
 1. Alphabet (lower/upper)